kngako/visualized-blockchain/README.md

 # TODO

 There's a few things that could be done to make this codebase better or easier to use.
 Here are a few of them.
-* Use `d3.js` instead of plotly.js to produce the visualization.
 * Export an html of an interactive version of the visualization.
 * Write a few more scripts for other visualizations.
 * Sync and index the coinbase transaction and make visulizations.